 - 1.11.1 Employees may elect which superannuation fund their employer superannuation contribution shall be paid to. - 1.11.2 Where an Employee does not nominate a superannuation fund, their employer contributions will default to either: - 1.11.2.1 the Employee's 'Stapled Fund' as determined by the Australian Taxation Office; or - 1.11.2.2 if the Employee does not have a 'Stapled Fund', UniSuper. - 1.11.3 For the purpose of this clause 1.11.3 only, "Salary" is as defined in the Uni Super Trust Deed.
-Employees engaged in Continuing or Fixed-Term employment will receive the employer superannuation contribution rate of 17% of Salary (as the term "Salary" is defined by the UniSuper Trust Deed). - 1.11.4 Employees engaged in Casual employment will receive the employer superannuation contribution rate prescribed in the Superannuation Guarantee (Administration) Act 1992 (Cth); currently set at 11% of Ordinary Time Earnings. - 1.11.5 Ordinary time earnings has the meaning given to it by the Superannuation Guarantee Administration Act 1992 (Cth), including the maximum contribution base (Ordinary Time Earnings). - 1.11.6 An Employee engaged in Continuing or Fixed-Term employment may enter into a salary packaging arrangement with the University for superannuation.
+Employees engaged in Continuing or Fixed-Term employment will receive the employer superannuation contribution rate of 17% of Salary. - 1.11.4 Employees engaged in Casual employment will receive the employer superannuation contribution rate prescribed in the Superannuation Guarantee (Administration) Act 1992 (Cth); currently set at 11% of Ordinary Time Earnings. - 1.11.5 Ordinary time earnings has the meaning given to it by the Superannuation Guarantee Administration Act 1992 (Cth), including the maximum contribution base (Ordinary Time Earnings). - 1.11.6 An Employee engaged in Continuing or Fixed-Term employment may enter into a salary packaging arrangement with the University for superannuation.